simularium/simulariumio/README.md

 * Conversions for data from custom engines can be implemented using the CustomConverter class
 * Also accepts metrics data for plots to display alongside spatial data

+We're working to improve performance for converting large trajectories, and also discussing with the authors of some packages the possibility of adding the ability to export Simularium files directly.

 ## Quick Start

 ### Convert spatial trajectory from a supported engine